gustaver/fullstack/README.md

 A space to brush up on some technologies I like using a "learn by doing" approach.

 # Technologies
+Things I want to incorporate and explore through this project.

 * Frontend
     * [Tauri](https://tauri.app) ([Rust](https://www.rust-lang.org))
     * [React](https://react.dev) ([TypeScript](https://www.typescriptlang.org))